openbaton/integration-tests/README.md

 ## Technical Requirements

+Depending on the test cases selected you will probably need at least:

-1. A running NFVO with the OpenStack vim driver and Test vim driver.
+1. A running NFVO.
 Follow the documentation [here][openbaton-doc] for several installation mechanisms.
-2. A running Generic VNFM
+2. A running VNFM: either the Dummy or the Generic VNFM (in case of execution of all tesitng scenarios you will need both)
-3. A running Dummy VNFM
-4. OpenStack
+3. A running VIM driver: either the OpenStack or the test one (in case of execution of all tesitng scenarios you will need both)
+4. OpenStack as VIM in case of scenarios instantiating resources on a VIM openstack-based.

 ## How to install and configure the Integration Tests

-Assuming that you have properly installed the NFVO and the required plugins for your specific use cases, you will need to install and configure the integration-test project properly.

-First of all, clone the integration-test project to your machine.
+Assuming that you have properly fulfilled the aforementioned technical requirements needed for your specific use cases, you will need to install and configure the integration-test tool.
+First of all, clone this repository in any path on your host:

 ```bash
 git clone https://github.com/openbaton/integration-tests.git